mathildouk/Genie-Logiciel/mml_syntax.md

 ```

 * **ValidationMetric** : balanced_accuracy or recall or precision or F1  or accuracy or macro_recall or macro_precision or macro_F1 or macro_accuracy.
 As many as you want.
-In case of multi-class (more than 2 classes), recall, precision, f1, accuracy are computed with the "micro" average
+In case of multi-class (more than 2 classes), recall, precision, f1, accuracy are computed with the "micro" average.

 *Example*
 ```